Autodesk/synthesis/emulation/hel/README.md

 ## How It Works

 HEL is a re-implementation of the Ni FPGA which would normally run on the RoboRIO.
-FRC user code interfaces with WPILib, which is a high level library built on HAL (the RoboRIO's hardware abstration layer).
+FRC user code interfaces with WPILib, which is a high-level library built on HAL (the RoboRIO's hardware abstraction layer).
 In turn, HAL is built on the Ni FPGA, which interfaces with hardware.
 Ni FPGA code is available as a set of header files, which can be found in allwpilib under [ni-libraries](https://github.com/wpilibsuite/allwpilib/ "allwpilib").
 These headers contain pure abstract classes which HEL implements using derived classes.
-So where HAL calls Ni FPGA functions which normally communicate with hardware, those calls instead use HEL's implementation which communicate with its core, a `RoboRIO` Singleton instance which handles the data.
+So, where HAL calls Ni FPGA functions which normally communicate with hardware, those calls instead use HEL's implementation which communicate with its core, a `RoboRIO` Singleton instance which handles the data.

 Reading into that `RoboRIO` instance, background threads serialize and deserialize data as JSON to communicate with Synthesis's engine over TCP.
 They update `RoboRIO` with received data such as joystick and encoder inputs while transmitting outputs such as PWM signals to the simulated robot.

 ## Scope of Emulation and Simulation

 Since HEL is a re-implementation of the Ni FPGA, it has the potential to support all RoboRIO inputs and outputs, including network data from the FRC Driver Station such as alliance station ID.
 Currently, HEL and the engine support:
 * Talon SRX and Victor SPX CAN outputs
 * PWM header outputs to motor controllers
 * Gamepad inputs